syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 * `Color` – used to change the color of the series.
 * `StrokeWidth` – used to change the stroke width of the series.
-* `StrokeColor` – used to change the stroke color of the series.

 ![D:/Chart UG/Xamarin UG images/UG images for md/Non-cartesianseries-clubbed/HILO.png](charttypes_images/charttypes_img18.png)